 Well, it’s the Friday after Independence Day.
 I should do something patriotic, right?
 And all I can think of is the Indian colors.
 Oh well, good enough.
 My brain is fried after writing my two recent brilliant Hindi Film 101 pieces (read them!
 They are very good, even if they don’t have sexy photos and star gossip)

 Oh wow, this movie looks so good!
 I thought it was going to be some sort of kitschy come back thing just riding on Kajol’s popularity, but no, it looks really really good!
 All on its own.
 The script idea is great, and Kajol is the perfect person to carry it off.

 It’s Kajol’s birthday!
 YAAAAAAAAAAY!!!!
 I LOVE her!
 Love love love!
-So I am going to do a full 42 reasons I love her, one for every year she’s been alive.
+So I am going to do a full 44 reasons I love her, one for every year she’s been alive.
 Oh boy! (this is an updated and reposted post from last year)

 Kind of surprised I haven’t done this already.
 Oh well, we are here now!
 I don’t promise a comprehensive overview, but I am going to pick out the most strikingly different covers I can find.